sjl/adopt/docs/index.markdown

 Adopt aims to be a simple, robust option parser.
 It can automatically print help information and even generate `man` pages for you.

-The test suite currently passes in SBCL, CCL, ECL, and ABCL on Ubuntu.
-Further testing is welcome.

 Adopt is compatible with Quicklisp, but not *in* Quicklisp (yet).
 You can clone the repository into your [Quicklisp local-projects directory][local] for now.